Find the Best RRSP GIC Rates

-A registered retirement savings plan (RRSP) is a government-approved account that allows Canadians to plan for retirement.
+A registered retirement savings plan (RRSP) is a government-approved account that helps Canadians to plan for retirement.
 First introduced in 1957, RRSPs provide a way for individuals to save and invest their money in a tax-efficient manner.
 Annual contributions to an RRSP can be used as a tax deduction, which reduces the amount of tax a person will pay on their income.
-In addition, all capital gains and dividends aren’t taxed a long as the money remains in the RRSP.
+In addition, all capital gains and dividends aren’t taxed as long as the money remains in the RRSP.

 Every year, Canadians with “earned” income (salaries or wages from a job) who file a tax return may contribute money to an RRSP.
 The contribution limit is defined as either 18% of your previous year’s earned income or a specified amount set by the Canada Revenue Agency (CRA), whichever is less.
 Here are the annual contribution limits since 1991: